Operation Solstice: Wehrmacht

 Over 1200 tanks were allocated to the offensive, but no trains were available to transport them.
 In addition, due to serious shortages, only three days' ammunition and fuel were immediately available.
 German forces had also suffered heavy losses during the January combat in East Prussia and Poland.
 German sources admitted to 198,000 dead and missing for the first two months of 1945 in the region between the Baltic Sea and the Carpathian Mountains.

 Soviet sources state that operations by the 1st Ukrainian and Belorussian Fronts during the Vistula-Oder Offensive alone resulted in the deaths of 150,000 German troops.
-In Deutsche militärische Verluste im Zweiten Weltkrieg, author Rüdiger Overmans estimates overall German military deaths in January 1945 were 451,742 (p.
-239) and believes up to 2/3 of these losses (some 300,000) occurred in combat on the eastern front (p.
-265).
+In Deutsche militärische Verluste im Zweiten Weltkrieg, author Rüdiger Overmans estimates overall German military deaths in January 1945 were 451,742 and believes up to 2/3 of these losses (some 300,000) occurred in combat on the eastern front.
 While the Germans were able to make good some of the losses through measures such as the mass mobilization of Volkssturm, the German forces in the east had clearly suffered both significant quantitative and qualitative losses as a result of the two Soviet major offensives in January 1945.